-- No analysis or modelling to understand heat loss through existing windows and therefore possible energy and running cost savings as a result of replacement - The conservation manual for the Estate which was prepared by the Council and English Heritage (now Historic England) in 2006 has not been mentioned nor played any role.

-Officer response: Heat loss figures have been provided by the applicant - see Sustainability section and up to date guidance has been considered in the assessment of the proposed works - see Heritage section for further details.
+- No analysis or modelling to understand heat loss through existing windows and therefore possible energy and running cost savings as a result of replacement - The conservation manual for the Estate which was prepared by the Council and English Heritage (now Historic England) in 2006 has not been mentioned nor played any role. - 5.8 Officer response: Heat loss figures have been provided by the applicant - see Sustainability section and up to date guidance has been considered in the assessment of the proposed works - see Heritage section for further details.
+The Alexandra Road Estate Management Guidelines (2006) is a conservation manual.
+The document was never formally adopted by the Council so this document is for guidance purposes only with material consideration of limited weight.
+The guidelines document is also 22 years old and much of the advice in them is now outdated - for example specification of certain products.
+Advice relating to the kitchens, bathrooms and electrical wiring in the guidance has been superseded by the shadow Heritage Partnership Agreement (HPA).
+This document was geared specifically towards the Better Homes programme works for the Councilowned dwellings, so covered kitchens, bathrooms and internal electrical wiring in Council-owned flats only but is also referenced for alterations to these areas in leaseholder flats.
+In assessing the applications the Council has considered the relevant planning policy documents and supporting planning documents.